14 May 2019

 “It shows our misplaced priorities.
 We are so obsessed with elections that we forgot the whole of Odisha, once the elections got over in the State on April 29.
 If Fani had occurred in Odisha during the elections, we might have given it more attention,” said Rajdeep Sardesai, senior journalist and consulting editor of India Today Group.

 Another plausible explaination behind national media's ignorance might be the fact that none of the national news channels have their bureaus in Odisha, said a senior journalist of the State.
 "A few years back, there were 6-7 national channel bureaus in Bhubaneswar.
 Now, there are none.
 Sending a team from Delhi to cover a natural calamity in Odisha means additional expenses.
 On the other hand, a studio debate is cheaper and more sensational," the scribe remarked.

-Veteran journalist Sandeep Sahu, who helped a BBC team visit ground zero after the Cyclone, said “While our national media did not even care to put a scroll about the natural disaster on their screens, international media made it a point to report from the spot.
-When I was visiting Puri and other affected areas, I did not see a single reporter from national new channels.”
+Veteran journalist Sandeep Sahu, who helped a BBC team visit ground zero after the Cyclone said, “While our national media did not even care to put a scroll about the natural disaster on their screens, international media made it a point to report from the spot.
+When I was visiting Puri and other affected areas, I did not see a single reporter from national news channels.”